LAB02-Admin/HASS.Agent-Docs/docs/commands/command-basics.md

 This page contains the basics behind HASS.Agent's commands: what they are, how they function and how you can use them.
 We'll be using the abbreviation HA for Home Assistant, so when HA is mentioned, it refers to your Home Assistant instance.

-!!! note

-    Tip: you can use Home Assistant's [glossary](https://www.home-assistant.io/docs/glossary/) to look up words you don't know yet.
+You can use Home Assistant's [glossary](https://www.home-assistant.io/docs/glossary/) to look up words you don't know yet.

 ### Intro

 From within HASS.Agent you can create `commands`.
 These are [entities](https://www.home-assistant.io/docs/glossary/#entity) that will be automatically added to HA.
 You can use these commands to control your PC from within HA.

-!!! note

     Tip: if you want to get data from your PC to HA, you can use HASS.Agent's sensors.